 5. Integrate Online Learning with Other Organization Initiatives

-Create loyalty by extending LMS discounts or assigning a pre-paid balance for learning opportunities as a reward for investment in an organization.
+Create loyalty by extending LMS discounts or assigning a pre-paid balance for online learning opportunities as a reward for investment in an organization.
 This could include a membership renewal or participating in an onsite conference.

 6. Have an Attractive and Simple Shopping Cart Experience